wineslab/ns-o-ran-gym/README.md

 + `_compute_action()`: converts the agent’s action defined in gym into the format required by ns-O-RAN,

 Additionally, `_init_datalake_usecase()` and `_fill_datalake_usecase()`  may be implemented to capture additional data from ns-O-RAN and store it in the Datalake.
 A full example can be found on `EnergySavingEnv`, which extends `NsOranEnv` for the O-RAN Energy Saving use case.
-For specific details on how each abstract method should be extended by new environments see the `docs/` and `CITATIONS`.
+For specific details on how each abstract method should be extended by new environments see the `docs/` and `CITATION.cff`.

 ![](./docs/environment.svg)